takelley1/linux-notes/systemd.md

 [Service]
 # Systemd forks "simple"-type services immediately into the background without
-# waiting to see if the service encountered an error for
+#   waiting to see if the service encountered an error.

 Type=simple
 User=austin
 WorkingDirectory=/home/austin
 ExecStart=/home/austin/my_daemon --option=123
-Restart=on-failure # Other restart options: always, on-abort
+# Other restart options: always, on-abort
+Restart=on-failure

 # The install section is needed to use `systemctl enable` to start on boot.
 # For a user service that you want to enable and start automatically,